-This quotation by Vikram Chandra is central to my research and writing about the ways in which myth has been used in politics and in literature–the ways in which the stories we have been told about the world and its people can have a profound effect on our opinion and treatment of those people.
+This quotation by Vikram Chandra is central to my research and writing about the ways in which myth has been used in politics, literature, and daily life.
+In the ways in which the stories we have been told about the world and its people can have a profound effect on our opinion and treatment of those people.
 I am interested in the denotative and connotative aspects of myth–how the former demands to be taken as fact and thus seeks to control while the latter admits of its own mythical nature as it seeks to heal.

 Repressive regimes that have desired to gain the complicity of the populace in othering, persecuting, and finally disappearing “undesirable” people have often created myths of origin and purity to justify their actions.
 Writers of historical fiction who seek to recuperate the unbearable absences of disappeared individuals may use myths within their novels, plays, and films in order to reinscribe the missing people into the story of the world.
-In my dissertation, I am looking at this subject as it relates to Spain’s Franco regime and contemporary Spanish and Latinx writers who examine that era in their fiction.
+I am especially interested in how these myths, both political and literary, and these tragic absences may develop agency, becoming what Bruno Latour would term actants, as they take on lives of their own, so to speak, and begin to impact the world around them.
+I approach this subject particularly as it relates to Spain’s Franco regime and contemporary historical fiction that deals with the Spanish Civil War and the subsequent dictatorship.

 Header image: Orpheus before Pluto and Persephone by François Perrier, 1645